 Show rules establishing additional reasons for disqualification are prohibited.

-The only exceptions, which are discussed below, are (1) rules that address the composition and staging of challenge classes and collections, (2) rules concerning eligibility to enter a particular class, (3) rules concerning absent exhibitors, (4) rules concerning multiple exhibitors from the same garden, and (5) rules concerning multiple entries of the same variety by the same exhibitor in the same class.
+The only exceptions, which are discussed below, are (1) rules that address the composition and staging of challenge classes and collections, (2) rules concerning eligibility to enter a particular class, (3) rules concerning absent exhibitors, (4) rules concerning multiple exhibitors from the same garden.